empicano/aiomqtt/docs/guides.md

 The connection to the broker is managed by the `Client` context manager.
 This context manager connects to the broker when we enter the `with` statement and disconnects when we exit it again.

-Context managers make it easier to manage resources like network connections or files by ensuring that their teardown logic is always executed -- even in case of an exception.
+Context managers make it easy to manage resources like network connections or files by ensuring that their teardown logic is always executed – even in case of an exception.

 > [!NOTE]
 > The examples in this documentation are self-contained and runnable as-is.
 They connect to the [public mosquitto test broker](https://test.mosquitto.org/), which doesn't require authentication.

-> [!TIP]
-> If your use case does not allow you to use a context manager, you can use the client’s `__aenter__` and `__aexit__` methods directly as a workaround.
-With this approach you need to ensure that `__aexit__` is also called in case of an exception.
-Avoid this workaround if you can, it’s a bit tricky to get right.

 ### Quality of Service (QoS)